-As above, we also asked students how confident they were in their answer, on the four-point ordinal scale, "Not at all confident," "Somewhat not confident," "Somewhat confident," and "Highly confident."
+Students indicated how confident they were in their answer about audience, on the four-point ordinal scale, "Not at all confident," "Somewhat not confident," "Somewhat confident," and "Highly confident."
 Figure 4 shows a scatterplot of students’ descriptions of audience with their level of confidence.
 Again the solid line illustrates the interpolated median for the level of confidence and the error bars illustrate the 95% bootstrapped confidence bounds for the interpolated median.
 Again, students report a high level of confidence in their audience description, regardless of how they described the audience.